7. Federation Services

 7.1.2 Ecosystem Governance vs. Management Operations

-To enable interoperability, portability and Data Sovereignty across different Ecosystems and communities, Federation Services need to adhere to common standards.
-These standards (e.g., related to service Self-Description, digital identities, logging of data sharing transactions, etc.) must be unambiguous and are therefore defined by the Gaia-X Association AISBL.
-The Gaia-X Association AISBL owns the Compliance Framework and related regulations or governance aspects.
+To enable interoperability, portability and Data Sovereignty across different ecosystems and communities, Federation Services need to adhere to common standards.
+These standards (e.g., related to service Self-Description, digital identities, logging of data sharing transactions, etc.) must be unambiguous and are therefore defined by the Gaia-X Association.
+The Gaia-X Association owns the Trust Framework and related regulations or governance aspects.
 Different entities may take on the role of Federator and Federation Services Provider.

-The Infrastructure Ecosystem has a focus on computing, storage and Interconnection elements.
+The infrastructure ecosystems have a focus on computing, storage and Interconnection elements.
 In GAIA-X Ecosystem these elements are designated as Nodes, Interconnections and different Software Resources.
 They range from low-level services like bare metal computing up to highly sophisticated offerings, such as high-performance computing.
 Interconnection Services ensure secure and performant data exchange between the different Providers, Consumers and their services.
-Gaia-X enables combinations of services that range across multiple Providers of the Ecosystem.
+Gaia-X enables combinations of services that range across multiple Providers of the ecosystem.
 The Interconnection Services are also the key enabler for the composition of services offered by diverse and distributed providers, ensuring the performance of single-provider networks on a multi-provider “composed” network.

-Gaia-X facilitates Data Spaces which present a virtual data integration concept, where data are made available in a decentralised manner, for example, to combine and share data of stored in different cloud storage backends.
-Data Spaces form the foundation of Data Ecosystems.
-In general, Data Ecosystems enable Participants to leverage data as a strategic resource in an inter-organizational network without restrictions of a fixed defined partner or central keystone companies.
-For data to realize its full potential, it must be made available in cross-company, cross-industry Ecosystems.
-Therefore, Data Ecosystems not only enable significant data value chain improvements, but provide the technical means to enable Data Sovereignty.
+Gaia-X facilitates Data Spaces which present a virtual data integration concept, where data are made available in a decentralised manner, for example, to combine and share data stored in different cloud storage backends.
+In general, data ecosystems enable Participants to leverage data as a strategic resource in an inter-organizational network without restrictions of a fixed defined partner or central keystone companies.
+For data to realize its full potential, it must be made available in cross-company, cross-industry ecosystems.
+Therefore, Data ecosystems not only enable significant data value chain improvements, but provide the technical means to enable Data Sovereignty.
 Such sovereign data sharing addresses different layers and enables a broad range of business models that would otherwise be impossible.
-Trust and control mechanisms encourage the acceleration of data sharing and proliferate the growth of Ecosystems.
+Trust and control mechanisms encourage the acceleration of data sharing and proliferate the growth of ecosystems.

 7.1.5 Federation, Distribution, Decentralization and Sharing